 Do I need to know the test routes for my test?

-No. The examiner will give you directions as necessary, or ask you to follow the satnav or road signs.
-However, if there are one or two awkward features – big roundabouts, steep hills, or so on – then your instructor should know about them and make sure you know how to handle them.
+Absolutely not.
+The examiner will give you directions as necessary, or ask you to follow the satnav or road signs.
+However, if there are one or two awkward features – big roundabouts, steep hills, or so on – your instructor should know about them and make sure you know how to handle them well before your test.

 How many test routes are there?